2022-2023 Club Administration Timeline - Updated August 24, 2022

 If you notice an error and/or have updates for the list (e.g. change in club, retirement of an official, etc.), please email officialsdevelopment@nullspeedskatingbc.ca.

-To begin the process of becoming a Certified Official, applicants must complete the Level 1 Officials Clinic, assist at meets throughout the season and submit the online Level 1 Upgrade Form.
-The SSBC ODC administers upgrades to Level 1.
+To begin the process of becoming a Certified Apprentice Provincial Official, applicants must complete the Apprentice Provincial Officials Clinic, assist at meets throughout the season and submit the online Apprentice Provincial Upgrade Form.
+The SSBC ODC administers upgrades to Apprentice Provincial Official.

-To upgrade to Level 2, applicants must complete the Level 2 Officials Clinic (specific to the position), officiate at meets throughout the season and submit the Level 2 Upgrade form, including evaluation form(s) completed by a mentor.
-The SSBC ODC administers upgrades to Level 2.
+To upgrade to Provincial Official, applicants must complete the Provincial Officials Clinic (specific to the position), officiate at meets throughout the season and submit the Provincial Officials Upgrade form, including evaluation form(s) completed by a mentor.
+The SSBC ODC administers upgrades to Provincial Officials.

 Evaluation Forms:

-Upgrading to Level 3 is administered by Speed Skating Canada’s Sport Development Committee.
-Applicants for Level 3 upgrades must complete Speed Skating Canada’s requirements for Level 3 officials
+Upgrading to National Official is administered by Speed Skating Canada’s Sport Development Committee.
+Applicants for National Official upgrades must complete Speed Skating Canada’s requirements for National officials.

-Assessment reports (for upgrades): see "Upgrading to Level 2" above under Official Resources.
+● Assessment reports (for upgrades): see "Upgrading to Provincial Official" above under Official Resources.

 The sanction process is a guarantee between the organizer(s) and Speed Skating BC that the event will operate according to Speed Skating Canada and/or Speed Skating BC procedures.